las3rlars/wxSpot/README.md

 # wxSpot
-wxSpot - a native ui fronten for Spotify
+wxSpot - a native ui frontend for Spotify